History of Villa Di Loreto and Residenza Tagliaferri

 It is important for Pepperdine students to identify themselves as visitors and students in an American university program because Italian laws restrict visitation periods and immigration that take jobs and/or positions in Italian universities.

-The next step in entering Italy is passing through Customs.
+The first step in entering Italy is passing through Customs.
 Pepperdine students should pass through the gate posted "Nothing to Declare" (Green) since, as visitors, they can expect to consume or carry out whatever they bring in.

 Transportation to Your Facility

 Transportation from the airport in Florence to the Pepperdine facility is provided for all students arriving on the group flight.
-Should a student choose to be a flight exemption and make his or her own travel arrangements, they are then responsible for ground transportation from the airport to the Pepperdine facility.
+Should a student choose to be a flight exempt and make his or her own travel arrangements, they are then responsible for ground transportation from the airport to the Pepperdine facility.
 However, if they are on the same flight or a flight that is arriving around the same time, they do have the option of taking the ground transportation provided for the group flight students.
 There is an additional € 20.00 fee associated with this option and needs to be paid upon arrival in Florence.
 These arrangements need to be made in advance with the Flight Coordinator in the Malibu Office.

 Pepperdine's facility, Villa Di Loreto and Residenza Tagliaferri, is located at viale Milton, 41.
 The Villa is within walking distance from Stazione di Santa Maria Novella (SMN), Florence's main train station.
 Exit the station and go right on Via Valfonda.
 Then go left on Via Nazionale, which becomes Via S. C. D'Allessandria.
 Then turn right on Viale Spartaco Lavagnini.
 Then turn left on Via C. Landino.
 The Villa is located on the corner of Via C. Landino and viale Milton.
 Please use the main office entrance at Via Landino 15.
 Students should arrive between 9:00am – 5:00pm.
 NOTE: If you fly into the Pisa Airport, the train to Florence takes approximately one hour.
 Be certain to buy your ticket in the airport unless you have an activated rail pass.